 There is a 26 place on-site Nursery at Holy Trinity CE Primary School.
 It is staffed with a teacher and a Nursery officer.

 Children admitted to the Nursery, start school in the Autumn Term.
 We offer free part-time places and the option for parents to top up to a full time place.
-The current top up fee is £60 per a week.
-Part-Time places may be either morning or afternoon sessions.
+The current top up fee is £75 per a week.
+Part-Time places may be either Monday (Full Day), Tuesday (Full Day), Wednesday (Half Day) or Wednesday (Half Day), Thursday (Full Day, Friday (Full Day).

 Parents should note that a place in the reception class is not guaranteed for children in the nursery.
 Parents will need to apply for a place in the Reception class during the first half of the Autumn term.

 An induction meeting for entry into the Nursery class is held each Summer Term of the year of admission in order that pupils and parents can meet the Head of School, their class teacher and the Nursery officer.
 At this meeting, details of the staggered entry system into the Nursery year will be made available to parents.
-Also in the Summer Term our Nursery Staff carry out home visits.
+Also in the Summer Term our Nursery Staff will arrange meet the teacher and stay and play sessions.

 RECEPTION ADMISSION ARRANGEMENTS